 Applications are accepted on a rolling basis for the upcoming semester

-- UA155: (1 credit hour) Learn the fundamentals and methods of research.
-Get to know different opportunities to join on campus as your lab in UA 156
+- UA 155: (1 credit hour) Learn the fundamentals and methods of research.
+Explore different opportunities to participate in on campus as your lab in UA 156

 During their time in the program, Emerging Scholars are taught critical thinking and problem solving skills that prepare them for research and their future career.
 Working with members of our award-winning faculty, Emerging Scholars are taking part in cutting-edge research that impacts their fields and changes lives.
 (Check out this student spotlight.)

-One defining characteristic of the Emerging Scholars Program is its dedication to the students who take part in it.
-From their first day on campus, Emerging Scholars can turn to the Program’s director or the network of current and former Scholars for support and information.
-They have guidance during every stage of the Emerging Scholars Program while also developing the skills and confidence to succeed in a professional setting.
+One defining characteristic of ESP is its dedication to the students who take part in it.
+From their first day on campus, Emerging Scholars can turn to the Program’s instructors or the network of current and former Scholars for support and information.
+They have guidance during every stage of ESP while also developing the skills and confidence to succeed in a professional setting.

-Please take a look around our website to find out more about the Emerging Scholars Program.
+Please take a look around our website to find out more about ESP.
 You can apply to the program.
-If you are a high school student who may be joining the University of Alabama family, we invite you to find out more about the application process in the “Why Apply” section of the site and to apply during the summer before your freshman year.
+If you are a high school student who may be joining The University of Alabama family, we invite you to find out more about the application process in the “Why Apply” section of the site and to apply during the summer before your freshman year.
 Freshmen through Juniors can apply for the Fall or Spring cohort.